Regular coffee can hit hard, but you don't always want a full-strength cup.

 While this may not qualify as a half-caff drink, it’s a move in the right direction.

-Besides, from that point, you can slowly decrease the regular coffee (maybe by 10% each week) until you’ve achieved a standard 50/50 blend.
+Additionally, from that point, you can gradually decrease the regular coffee (by 10% each week) until you’ve achieved a standard 50/50 blend.

-After that, it’s a pretty easy transition to decaf-only coffee enjoyment.
+After that, it’s a relatively easy transition to enjoying decaf coffee only.

 A batch of decaf coffee beans.

-Altering your half-caff coffee’s ratios can also ensure you’re only consuming exactly the amount of caffeine you’d like to consume.
+Adjusting the ratios of your half-caff coffee can also help ensure you’re consuming exactly the amount of caffeine you’d like.

-Of course, you’ll probably have to do some math to figure out the precise milligrams per cup or fluid ounce.
+Of course, you’ll likely need to perform some calculations to determine the precise milligrams per cup or fluid ounce.

 However, with the help of a percentages calculator and the caffeine comparison chart included in this ranking, you can make short work of finding out just how much caffeine is in a 30% decaf and 70% regular cup of coffee!